MIDL Insight Meditation

 • Meditation Skill 03: Mindful Presence.

-If you enjoy Cultivation 01, please consider MIDL Community Membership to access the complete MIDL Insight Meditation Course.
+If you enjoyed this guidance, please consider MIDL Community Membership to access the complete MIDL Insight Meditation Course.
 It costs nothing more than the time it takes to create a login, and it shows your interest to the teachers and the MIDL Community.

 Return to Top